Heroin use in U.S. more than doubled since 2002

 In addition, the percentage of those who inject the drug increased from 0.09 percent of the population in 2002 to 0.17 percent in 2018.

-"Our findings indicated there has been a significant increase in the number of people injecting heroin in our country," Nora D. Volkow, director of NIDA, told UPI.
+"Our findings indicated there has been a significant increase in the number of people injecting heroin in our country," Nora D. Volkow, director of the National Institute on Drug Abuse, told UPI.

 Although these percentages remain relatively small, their rise is significant enough to raise alarm bells in public health circles because injection drug use has been linked with increases in hepatitis C and HIV, which can be passed from person-to-person via contaminated needles, she said.

-The findings and analysis were based on responses from more than 800,000 adults who participated in the NIDA-led National Surveys on Drug Use and Health.
+The findings and analysis were based on responses from more than 800,000 adults who participated in the Substance Abuse and Mental Health Services Administration-led National Surveys on Drug Use and Health.

 The survey also revealed that the numbers of those who injected heroin increased among both men and women, those between 35 and 49 years of age and non-Hispanic white adults.
 Growth in injection heroin use was particularly significant in the northeast region of the United States, as well as in the western part of the country.